Key aspects of the project

 Dimensions: The fixed land to pier gangway is 15m long and the articulating gangway from pier to pontoon is 24m long.
 Both gangways are 1.2m wide.

-Current scope / intention: (TBC by our marine engineer) is to lay swing moorings in 2 locations.
+Current scope / intention: (TBC by our marine engineer) is to lay moorings in 2 locations.

 Totaig Bay: between 8 and 10 moorings